dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ave cost = 327.149993
 ```

+Note:
+  - Another way to shave an instruction off (8378) would be to preload
+    the interrupt stack pointer register with the right value at
+    initialization time.
+We are going to eliminate the stack entirely
+    (below) so don't bother doing so.

 ----------------------------------------------------------------------
 ### Step 9: do it as a "fast interrupt" (FIQ)

 Looking at the machine code, we still push and pop two registers, which
 means we have to have a stack pointer, as well as some extra management.
-We can eliminate all of this by using "fast interrupt" mode.
-If you
+We can eliminate all of this by using "fast interrupt" mode, which has
+many private copies of registers.
+(Because they are private we don't
+have to save and restore them when entering or leaving FIQ mode.)

-look in chapter 4 of the armv6 document you can see that FIQ mode has
+At a more detailed level, if you look in chapter 4 of the armv6
+architecture manual (i.e., not the arm1176 manual) you can see that FIQ
-six shadow registers, (R8 through R14).
+mode has 5 additional shadow registers, R8 through R12:

 <img src="images/shadow-regs-pA2-5.png" width="450" />

-How do we do this?
-If you look at the BCM interrupt chapter you
+How do we setup FIQ for GPIO interrupts?
+If you look at the BCM interrupt
-can see how to set up the FIQ.
-For a discussion of this chapter
+chapter you can see how to set up the FIQ.
+For a discussion of this
-and device interrupts (though not FIQ) see 140e's [lab 8 "device
+chapter and device interrupts (though not FIQ) see 140e's [lab 8 "device
 interrupts"](https://github.com/dddrrreee/cs140e-25win/tree/main/labs/8-device-int).

 The FIQ reg itself: